Aim: Cultivation of viruses in the cell line method.

 - Specimen: Isolated Viruses sample

 - Apparatus: Disposable Syringes, Gloves, sterile forceps, Pasteur pipette, sterile vials

 - Check the position of the embryo in the egg and its viability.

 - Disinfect the egg with ethanol and remove any contaminants from the shell.

 - Drill the egg shell and form very minute hole.

 - Inoculate the viral specimen inside the specific site of embryo seal it with melted wax.

 Examine the inoculated portion of egg and observe any changes occurred due to viral infection and cultivation.

 Result: Viral cultivation is identified by death of embryo.

-- Embryonated eggs are useful for cultivation of avian viruses, influenza viruses.
+- Embryonated eggs are useful for the cultivation of avian viruses, and influenza viruses.

-- Egg should be first candled and to determine the position of embryo and its viability.
+- Eggs should be first candled to determine the position of the embryo and its viability.

-- Specific membrane should be choose for inoculation of that type of virus.
+- The specific membrane should be chosen for the inoculation of that type of virus.

 - Aseptic conditions should be maintained throughout the procedure.